Mostafa-Ahmed-Kamal/MouseMazeAlgorithAndSimulation/README.md

 MazeSimulator1 Folder : trial code just contains a trial version of maze simulator on a simple DFS algorithm "not useful"

-MouseMazeAlgorithmAndSimulator Folder : actual code used for solving the maze without preknowledge of the it, the mouse explores the maze and learns on the run.
+MouseMazeAlgorithmAndSimulator Folder : actual code used for solving the maze without preknowledge of it, the mouse explores the maze and learns on the run.

 simualtion file: MazeSimulator2.java.